-First, we calculate the geometric feature $(x_k,y_k,h_k,w_k,\theta_k)$ of text segment $S^k$ by the geometric feature map $F_{geo}$.
-Here, we only consider transferring the graph features of char/interval segments.
-Then, we can find the bounding box (bbox) of each text segment on the feature map of $T_i$ according to the $(x_k,y_k,h_k,w_k,\theta_k)$.
+First, we calculate the geometric feature $(x_k,y_k,h_k,w_k,\theta_k)$ of text segment $S^k$ from the geometric feature map $F_{geo}$.
+Here, we only consider transferring the graph features of Char/Interval Segments.
+Then, we can find the bounding box (bbox) of each text segment on the feature map of $T_i$ according to $(x_k,y_k,h_k,w_k,\theta_k)$.
 For each point ($x,y$) in the bbox, we fill the flattened graph feature into $T_i$.

-Since FPN is unable to reason the relationship between different text segments, we introduce a multi-modal Fusion Decoding (FD) module to capture the long range dependency between individual text regions according to their relational features as well as FPN features.
-The final goal is to generate a graph feature guided text region map for further FPNS.
-As shown in Fig.~\ref{fig:model}, the proposed FD module produces the final fused feature $F_{i+1}$ as:
+Since FPN is unable to reason the relationship between different text segments, we introduce a multi-modal Fusion Decoding (FD) module to capture the long-range dependency between individual text regions according to their relational features as well as FPN features.
+The final goal is to generate a Graph Guided Text Region (GGTR) map for further FPNS.